 Using the Falcon for Raynaud's Measurements

-The Falcon/PRO system offers significant advantages for Raynaud’s diagnosis:
+The Falcon/PRO vascular machine offers significant advantages for Raynaud’s diagnosis:

-- Improved Patient Experience: The Falcon/PRO system’s design eliminates the need for patients to repeat the cumbersome and sometimes painful process of immersing each finger or toe individually in cold water.
-With the Falcon/PRO system, the patient only needs to immerse their hand or foot in cold water once, enhancing comfort and convenience during the examination.
+- Improved Patient Experience: The 5 independent PPG sensors also eliminate the need for patients to repeat the cumbersome and sometimes painful process of immersing each finger or toe individually in cold water.

-- Integrated Temperature Monitoring: The Falcon/PRO machine includes an integrated temperature sensor, which plays a crucial role in documenting the skin temperature during cold immersion and continuously monitoring the skin temperature during the recovery period.
+- Integrated Temperature Monitoring: An integrated temperature sensor is essential in documenting the skin temperature during cold immersion and continuously monitoring the skin temperature during the recovery period.

-- Streamlined Analysis and Reporting: The Falcon/PRO system offers various print and report options specifically designed for a detailed comparison between pre- and post-immersion results.
-The system presents parameters such as PPG waveform amplitude, systolic rise time, and systolic blood pressure differences in a graphical manner, facilitating comprehensive analysis and highlighting potential pathology.
+- Streamlined Analysis and Reporting: Various print and report options specifically designed for a detailed comparison between pre- and post-immersion results.

 During a Raynaud’s Syndrome test, several expected results and observations can be noted.
 First, during the cold immersion phase, the affected area may exhibit color changes, turning white or blue due to vasoconstriction and reduced blood flow.
 This discoloration serves as a characteristic sign of Raynaud’s Syndrome.